 Brazil says China 'not transparent' on COVID-19 vaccine emergency use

-SAO PAULO: Brazil's health regulator Anvisa said on Monday (Dec 14) that China's health authorities are not transparent in authorising emergency use of COVID-19 vaccines, a statement that may further inflame political tension in the South American country.
+SAO PAULO: Brazil's health regulator Anvisa said on Monday (Dec 14) China's health authorities are not transparent in their authorisation of COVID-19 vaccines for emergency use, a statement that may further inflame political tension in the South American country.

-Brazilian President Jair Bolsonaro, a consistent critic of China, has repeatedly cast doubt on the CoronaVac vaccine being developed by China's Sinovac, saying its "origin" made it untrustworthy.
+Brazilian President Jair Bolsonaro, a consistent critic of China, has repeatedly cast doubt on the CoronaVac vaccine being developed by China's Sinovac Biotech.

-In Sao Paulo, Brazil's most populous state, authorities have made a hard bet on the vaccine, with Governor Joao Doria, a Bolsonaro enemy, saying the state expected to start vaccinating its residents in January.
+Meanwhile, Sao Paulo Governor Joao Doria, a Bolsonaro enemy, said the state expected to start vaccinating its residents in January, though Brazil's most populous state will not be able to use CoronaVac until it is approved by Anvisa.

-Sao Paulo will not be able to begin using the Sinovac vaccine until it is approved by Anvisa, however.
-While the health regulator has long been largely apolitical, Bolsonaro has been appointing allies to it in recent months, stoking fears among health professionals that its decisions may be affected by political considerations.
+"Brazil is the international leader in the evaluation process for CoronaVac," Anvisa said in a statement on its website on Monday.

 READ: Peru suspends clinical trials of Chinese COVID-19 vaccine